-A Swiss Researcher using Shiva Neural Stimulation found that his subjects were having “enlightenment” experiences.
+A Swiss Researcher using the Shiva Neural Stimulation System found that his subjects were having “enlightenment” experiences.
 The website talks about psychic perception and spiritual growth, not enlightenment and a few people have asked why this difference.

 The Shiva Neural Stimulation System is based on Persinger’s “Octopus” device, which he developed several years after his more famous “God Helmet“.
 They use the same hardware, but arranged differently.

 The Swiss group consisted of meditators, “energy workers”, and other people with careers in non-traditional spirituality.
 The emphasis on psychic perceptions on the website (telepathy and remote viewing) reflects the fact that the most rigorous tests, done with laboratory precision (including EEG monitoring) had results that confirmed two forms of telepathic (one |two) (I prefer the phrase brain-to-brain communication) perception.
 These have received more attention, especially after Dr. Persinger’s interview with skeptico.com.
 The Swiss group’s results, which referred to Electronic Enlightenment, is still limited to a preliminary and somewhat informal report, and hasn’t been published in full.